Introduction

 1. Save Android text messages to computer

 For full control of your messages, you'll need to export them to your computer.
-Backing up with methods 2 and 3 are great for if you should need to restore your messages in the future.
-However, if you wish to view, export or print your conversations, you'll need to use a third-party app to help.
+Backing up with the other methods covered in this article is great if you should need to restore your messages in the future.
+However, if you wish to view your messages via your PC, export or print your conversations, you'll need to use a third-party app to help.

-Before we begin, you'll need to download for free Droid Transfer on your PC and the Transfer Companion app on your Android device.
+To get started, download Droid Transfer on your PC and the Transfer Companion app on your Android device.

 How to save text messages from Android to computer:

-2. Open the Transfer Companion app on your phone and connect via Wi-Fi or USB.
-Connect Android to PC via Wifi
+- Open the Transfer Companion app on your phone and connect via Wi-Fi or USB.

-4. Click "Save PDF" to export your messages to a PDF file.
-Backup Android text messages
+- Click "Save as PDF" to export your messages to a PDF file.

-5. Alternatively, choose another backup format by clicking on "Save HTML", "Save Text" or "Print" to print text messages from your PC.
+- Alternatively, choose another backup format by clicking "Save as HTML", "Save as CSV", "Save as Text" or "Print" to print text messages from your PC.

 Watch the video below to see how to save Android messages to PC using Droid Transfer